Hongkong Post e-Cert

 As many as you like.
 There is no limit to the number of Hongkong Post e-Cert certificates you can apply for.

-The subscription fees for the four types of Hongkong Post e-Cert certificates are:
+The subscription fees of Hongkong Post e-Cert certificates are:

 Type of Certificate Annual Fee (HK$)